 (b) The Major Final to determine the competition winner will be between the teams finishing 1st and 2nd at the end of the last round.
 All other teams will also play on finals night based on their standings after the last round.
 3v4, 5v6, 7v8 etc.

-(c) If the Major Final between teams 1v2 ends in a draw, the team finishing higher on the competition table (1st) will be declared the tournament winner.
-There will be no extra time played in the finals.
+(c) If the Major Final between teams 1v2 ends in a draw, there will be a penalty shoot out to determine the tournament winner.

 (d) If any round on the draw is designated as “TBA” then games for this round may be played based on the team’s position on the table after the previous week.
 1stv4t 2ndv3rd, 5thv7th, 6thv 8th or as indicated by the Tournament Manager.
 There will be no “knock-out” type semi-final games.
 Every team will play on finals night.